xwmx/nb/README.md

-management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, color themes, and more, all in a single portable, well-tested script.
+management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, custom color themes, and more, all in a single portable script.

 `nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown) and